 RAF Netheravon, Wiltshire

 The picture is a WW1 building at RAF Upavon and Netheravon had a similar building where the married quarters now are, it was an extended Officers Mess.
-The original Officers Mess was designed and built for a very small RFC of probably no more than three small squadrons (a Wing) with about 36 planes.
+The original Officers Mess was designed and built for a two squadrons with about 24 planes.
 Most pilots at the time were offices, plus a few more senior Officers for admin purposes.
 The original quarters were very adequate but after the start of WW1 when Netheravon expanded dramatically as a training station it needed much more room.

-Along where the 1950's married quarters now are was a complete set of buildings to house the many officers that were passing through here.
+Along where the 1950's married quarters now are, was a complete set of buildings to house the many extra officers that were passing through Netheravon.

 Plan of where the second Officers mess was.